ivoriginal/ivoriginal.github.io/work/gfs-directory.md

 If you're lucky enough to get accepted into <a href="https://campus.co/">one of Google for Startups campuses</a>, you'll be surrounded by founders, amazing technical people and so on, so you'll want to meet as many people as possible while your –typycally six months– membership lasts.

+### **The process**

-### **The process**: digitalizing our informal knowledge
+#### Digitalizing our informal knowledge

-At that time, <a href="https://codingcarlos.com/">Carlos</a> and I had been part of the Madrid community for 5+ years, so <strong>we basically had met everyone</strong>.
+At that time, [Carlos](https://codingcarlos.com/) and I had been part of the Madrid community for 5+ years, so <strong>we basically had met everyone</strong>.
 When the Campus team started exploring how they could help people connect inside the community, they didn't take long to notice that we might have some insights on that.

 <a href="https://www.linkedin.com/in/eduque/">Edu Duque</a> scheduled a meeting with us that kickstarted the coolest project I've ever been part of.
 We had a lot of informal knowledge, and this was the perfect chance to organise it; we drafted a simple script, a list of topics that we wanted to understand better and started the first round of **interviews**.

 ![Carlos and I, gathering insights]({{site.baseurl}}/images/work/gfs-directory/mad.jpg) *Carlos (left) chatting with two members of the Madrid community over coffee*

 #### The research (part 1)

-The script: questions where divided into 5 categories:
+For our first round of interviews, we drafted a script with 5 categories of questions:

 - <strong>First contact</strong>: how did you find about the campus?
 - <strong>The community and you</strong>: what's your role in the ecosystem (founder, employee...)?